Double Local-to-Unity: Inference under Nearly Nonstationary Volatility: Introduction

 \subsection{Our Contributions}

-We study the AR(1) model with a near–nonstationary stochastic–volatility recursion
+We study the AR(1) model with a near--nonstationary stochastic--volatility recursion

-The AR(1) log‑volatility specification is canonical in time‑series econometrics and asset pricing, offering a parsimonious representation of volatility clustering and persistence \citep{taylor2008modelling, harvey1994multivariate}.
-Both persistence parameters are allowed to depend on the sample size.
-The mean coefficient satisfies $\rho_n \to 1$, while the volatility parameter follows an “ultra-persistent’’ path $\phi_n \uparrow 1 $.
-This specification generates a double near-unit-root regime.
-The latter can be viewed as a moderate deviation from unity in the volatility equation, with an effective rate of a slower order compared to the rate of $\rho_n$ converging to 1, but still induces substantial persistence in the variance process.
+The AR(1) log-volatility specification is canonical in time-series econometrics and asset pricing, offering a parsimonious representation of volatility clustering and persistence \citep{taylor2008modelling,harvey1994multivariate}.
+We impose no restrictive distributional assumption on the innovation $\varepsilon_t$, in line with the moderate-deviation autoregression literature; it is enough that $\mathbb{E}[\varepsilon_t]=0$, $\mathbb{E}[\varepsilon_t^2]=1$, and $\mathbb{E}[\varepsilon_t^4]<\infty$.
+The Gaussian assumption on $\eta_t$ is used only to obtain a tractable lognormal stochastic-volatility scale and is standard in AR(1) stochastic-volatility models.
+Both persistence parameters are allowed to drift with the sample size.
+The mean coefficient satisfies $\rho_n=1\pm c/k_n$ with $k_n\to\infty$ and $k_n=o(n)$, while the volatility coefficient is allowed to follow an ultra-persistent path with $\phi_n\uparrow 1$.
+This generates a double-local-unit environment in which both the conditional mean and the conditional variance approach nonstationarity.
+Such persistence is consistent with empirical evidence from highly persistent stochastic-volatility and GARCH-type processes with persistence factor close to, but below, one \citep{bollerslev1994arch,baillie1996fractionally}.